geowe/sig-seguimiento-vehiculos/README.md

 	mvn clean package

 ## Deploy
 Once you compiled the software, the geowe.war file can be deployed on any server/application container, like Apache Tomcat.
-Our [live demo](http://map.geowe.org) is running on OpenShift, Try it!

-## Javadoc
-You can see the complete javadoc [here](http://www.geowe.org/source/apidocs). [download](http://www.geowe.org/source/apidocs/geowe-api.rar)

-## Dependecies report
-You can see the complete source dependencies [here](http://www.geowe.org/source/dependencies).